-Stan Alost, Interim Director and Associate Professor
+Stan Alost, Associate Professor

 Stan Alost has over 20 years of experience in the visual communication field and has held with positions in management, photo editor, photojournalist and designer at various newspapers, including The St. Petersburg Times.
 He has served as a freelance photojournalist and picture editor for the Associated Press and United Press International.
 Beyond newspapers, his work has been published in Life, Ohio 24/7 and Newsphotographer magazine.